implse/Search_Algorithms/README.md

 Searching is the process of finding an item with specified properties from a collection of items.

+## Searching Techniques

+- Sequential search

+- Interval seach

 ## Linear Search

-`Linear search` or `sequential search` sequentially checks each element of the list until it finds an element that matches the searching value.
+`Linear search` or `sequential search` sequentially checks each `element` of the list until it finds an `element` that matches the `searching value`.

 ### Unordered Linear Search

-Let us assume we are given a list where the order of the elements is not known.
-That means the elements of the list are not sorted.
-In this case, to search for an element we have to scan the complete list and see if the element is in the given list or not.
+Let us assume we are given a `list` where the order of the elements is not known.
+That means the `elements` of the `list` are not sorted.
+In this case, to search for an element we have to scan the complete `list` and see if the `element` is in the given `list` or not.

 ### Sorted / Ordered Linear Search

-If the elements of the list are already sorted, then in many cases we don't have to scan the complete list to see if the element is there in the given list or not.
+If the `elements` of the list are already sorted, then in many cases we don't have to scan the complete `list` to see if the element is in the given `list` or not.

-If the value `arr[-1]` is greater than the data to be searched, then we just return `-1` without searching the remaining array.
+- If the `value` `arr[-1]` is greater than the `value` to be searched, then we just return `-1` without searching the remaining `list`.

+- At each iteration, if the `value` `arr[-i]` is greater than the `value` to be searched, then we just return `-1` without searching the remaining `list`.

 __Time Complexity:__ `O(n)`

-`Linear search` is rarely used practically because other search algorithms such as the binary search and hash tables allow significantly faster searching comparison to `Linear search`.
+`Linear search` is rarely used practically because other `search algorithms` such as the `binary search` and `hash tables` allow significantly faster searching comparison to `Linear search`.

 ## Binary Search